Homerton College Development Office

 Depending on the constraints set by you, and which you may change at any time, we may share any of the above categories of data with the University.

-Additionally, we share data on a considered and confidential basis, where appropriate, with:
+Additionally, we share data on a considered and confidential basis, where appropriate, with organisations including but not limited to:

 - Cambridge in America (the University's affiliate alumni office in the US)